Rules Of Engagement

 And then together we'll stop trusting them with anything at all, because we don't trust them, because they are not safe people.

 So there you go.
-Rules of boundaries and rules of engagement.
-Uncomfortable to practice, perhaps, in this coming age of fascist retribution that Republicans and white christians and neo Nazis and other types of confederated hate groups promise us are coming as they laugh and sneer and gleefully anticipate their dark advent of pain; but practical all the same, and simple enough to codify.
+Rules of boundaries and rules of engagement (or disengagement, or non-engagement).
+Uncomfortable to practice, perhaps, in this coming age of fascist retribution that Republicans and white christians and neo-Nazis and other types of confederated hate groups promise us is coming as they laugh and sneer and gleefully anticipate their dark advent of pain; but practical all the same, and simple enough to codify.

 We're all in this together, all of us who want to celebrate our shared humanity.
 Those of us who want to not be in it together, who would rather claim all space for themselves and their own domination, are going to get a lot of what they want, because they are about to get the power to do it.
 I don't think it will make them happy, because I think they are shunning their own humanity, but they belong to themselves so we'll have to leave them their own spiritual fate as their humanity diminishes and dwindles, so we can focus on protecting the rest of us as best we can from the storm they'll bring.